-‘Days Of Our Lives’ Spoilers: Sami & Hope Face Off, Sonny Gives Adrienne Good News
+‘Days Of Our Lives’ Spoilers: Sami And Hope Face Off, Sonny Gives Adrienne Good News

 Later, Eric Brady (Greg Vaughan) grabbed Sami in hopes of making her decision easy, and not setting off the gun.
 However, the weapon fired anyway, and hit Marlena.
 She is now headed to surgery and fighting for her life as John prays for her recovery.

 Elsewhere in Salem, Kristen will give Brady Black (Eric Martsolf) a deadly ultimatum.
-Brady will be forced to do what Kristen wants if he wants to save his girlfriend Eve Donovan’s (Kassie DePaiva) life.
+Brady will be forced to do what Kristen wants if he wants to save girlfriend Eve Donovan’s (Kassie DePaiva) life.

-In addition, Days of our Lives fans will see Sonny Kiriakis (Freddie Smith) share some great news with his mother, Adrienne Kiriakis (Judi Evans).
+In addition, Days of Our Lives fans will see Sonny Kiriakis (Freddie Smith) share some great news with his mother, Adrienne Kiriakis (Judi Evans).
 Freddie will tell his mom that Will has regained all of his memories, and that he is hopeful that they will reunite in the near future.